kavysabu1996/DETR/README.md

-# Implementing DETR using TensorFlow
+# Implementing DETR using Single Head Attention

 `DETR` aka **Detection Transformer** is a state-of-the-art object detection algorithm that was proposed by Facebook AI Research in 2020.
 Unlike traditional object detection methods, DETR frames the object detection task as a direct set prediction problem, which eliminates the need for explicit object proposals and post-processing steps.
 It employs the `Encode` and `Decoder` components of a Transformer network to process the input image and generate object detections.

 ## About this implementation

-This GitHub project serves as my endeavor to explore and gain hands-on experience in the field of transformers.
-Through this project, I aim to enhance my knowledge and skills in this area while showcasing my progress and learning journey.

 For this project, I used a [git repo](https://github.com/Leonardo-Blanger/detr_tensorflow) which is implemented using TensorFlow as a reference and incorporated its weights and some scripts into my project.
-The author provided four weights, and I selected [detr-r50-e632da11.h5](https://drive.google.com/file/d/1Nd1P6g1mqqf6Gzl3BW1TavsjripA3Sa3/view?usp=share_link) from them.
-This reference repo and the original implementation, both used multi-head attention mechanism.
-But I chose single-head attention instead.
-So the downloaded weights can't be direcly loaded to the DETR model.
-To tackle this problem, I saved model weights in numpy format for all layers except ResNet50 backbone, which I saved in h5 format.
+Here I'm using single head attention.
+As the reference weights are intented for multi head attention I couldn't able to load it to DETR model.
+So I saved model weights in numpy format for all layers except ResNet50 backbone, which I saved in h5 format.
 The weight-saving code is added to the [forked version](https://github.com/kavysabu1996/detr_tensorflow) of the reference repository.

 ## How to use this repo for object detection